U.N. seeks $2 billion aid for Sahel as conflict worsens

 Governments across the region are showing more financial responsibility in dealing with these chronic problems and addressing them as a political priority, Piper said.

-Senegal, Mauritania and Niger last year joined The African Risk Capacity, a catastrophe insurance fund to insure against natural disasters, and received payments of $25 million last month to mitigate the effects of a severe drought.
+Senegal, Mauritius and Niger last year joined The African Risk Capacity, a catastrophe insurance fund to insure against natural disasters, and received payments of $25 million last month to mitigate the effects of a severe drought.
+[ID:nL6N0V944W]

 "Countries are becoming more aware of how to manage risk..."
 Piper said, "and food security funding requirements are $200 million less this year than last, which shows governments are taking more financial burden than ever before."